 Filet mignon cooks beautifully in a pan, especially when wrapped in bacon.
 Bacon strips give it some extra, robust flavors as they cook along with the steak.
 Filet mignon is one of the thicker cuts of steak, so it needs a bit more time than other steaks to cook.
 For best taste and tenderness, sear each side for about four minutes in some butter, and then move the steak and its juices to the oven for about another five minutes at 425-degrees.

 Top sirloin comes from close to the rear of the animal, right underneath the tenderloin strip portion.
 This steak isn’t quite as tender as some others, being that it comes from a very muscular area of the animal.
-But, what it does have is some incredible, rich flavors that you won’t find in other steaks.
+But what it does have is some incredible, rich flavors that you won’t find in other steaks.
 On the grill, a rare to medium-rare cook produces the right balance of flavor and tenderness.

 Top sirloin is highly affordable compared to many other steaks, so it’s great for large cookouts.
-Still, it provides amazing beef flavor without a lot of fat, making it one of the most perfectly-balanced steaks when cooked to the right temperature.
+Still, it provides amazing beef flavor without a lot of fat, making it one of the most perfectly balanced steaks when cooked to the right temperature.
 Most people prefer to cook top sirloin on the grill because the grill flavor lends itself well to the steak flavor.
 Brush your top sirloin with some olive oil and your preferred spices before grilling.

 The strip steak comes from the short loin of the animal, right behind the rib area.
 This area isn’t an especially muscular area, so the cut remains tender.
 If you remember, this cut is what makes up one side of the porterhouse and T-bone.
 The short loin is a large area of the animal, so strip steaks can be quite long and are typically between one and two inches thick.
-Strip steak comes in boneless or bone-in cuts, with boneless being a bit more expensive than bone-in per pound.
+Strip steak comes in boneless or bone-in cuts, with boneless being a bit more costly than bone-in per pound.

 It can be a bit tricky learning how to choose the right strip steak.
 Since the short loin is such a large area, it includes more tender portions of meat toward the ribs, and some tougher portions toward the loin area.
 The best trick to learn is to look for strip steaks that are relatively straight, rather than hook-shaped or curved.
 Straight portions tend to come from the area closer to the ribs, which are usually more tender and have excellent marbling.